Please read and familiarise yourself with the eligibility criteria for Wales Book of the Year.

-4. Be comprised substantially of work which has not been previously published in individually authored collections
+- Be comprised substantially of work which has not been previously published in individually authored collections.

 PLUS AT LEAST ONE OF THE FOLLOWING:

-2. Be written in English by a Welsh-born writer, or someone who was schooled in Wales
+- Be written in English by a Welsh-born writer, or someone who was schooled in Wales.

-3. Be written in English by a non-Welsh-born/schooled writer who is currently resident in Wales
+- Be written in English by a writer who is currently resident in Wales

-4. Be of clear relevance to Wales and Welsh culture (see definition below)
+- Be of clear relevance to Wales and Welsh culture (see definition on page 4).

 Creative non-fiction is defined as prose writing which is either primarily creative in nature or discursively engages with other’s fiction, non-fiction or poetry.
-This includes all literary criticism, as well as other prose where the creativity of verse is central to the nature of the work.
-Types of books which COULD fall under such criterion include travel writing, autobiography/biography and social history.
+This includes works where the creativity of prose is central to the nature of the work.
+Types of books which COULD fall under such criterion include travel writing, graphic novels, autobiography/biography and social history.
 Works of literary criticism are eligible for consideration if they are, or can be convincingly argued to be, relevant to Wales or Welsh culture (see definition below).

 Definition of works which are of clear relevance to Wales and Welsh culture